Loqrin/FiveM-Material_Load-Loading-Screen/README.md

 ---

 That's it.
 Not much to it.
+Thank you for using my loading screen.

+---

-If you appreciate my work and wish to purchase me a coffe, or something else, you can always send a donation to my PayPal by clicking the button below.
-Thank you for using my loading screen, and thank you in advance if you do donate.
+If you appreciate any of my work and wish to purchase me a coffe, or something else, you can always send a donation to my PayPal by clicking the button below.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L5WM8JJY3KXEU)